adobe/helix-pipeline/CONTRIBUTING.md

-# Contributing to Hypermedia Pipeline
+# Contributing to Helix Pipeline

 This project is an Open Development/Inner Source project and welcomes contributions from everyone who finds it useful or lacking.